-- A third phase of the Yonge-Eglinton review is scheduled for 2024-25. - This review will include revisiting current development redirections from Eglinton Jr. PS and John Fisher Jr. PS (Ward 11). - The review will also explore solutions for other issues such as the irregular grade configuration at Davisville Jr. PS.
+- A third phase of the Yonge-Eglinton review is scheduled for 2024-25. - This review will include revisiting current development redirections from Eglinton Jr. PS and John Fisher Jr. PS (Ward 11). - Some redirected developments may be returned to their local school.